microsoft/axe-windows/docs/AutomationReference.md

 ###### Return object

-The `WithDPIAwareness` method returns the `Config.Builder` configured with the specified output directory.
+The `WithDPIAwareness` method returns the `Config.Builder` configured to use the specified implementation of IDPIAwareness.

 ##### `WithCustomUIAConfig`